What is a credit score and how does it work?

 1. What is a credit score?

-- Whether you’ve had loans or credit cards before
+- Whether you’ve used credit before

 Your track record is then used to calculate a simple score.
 The higher the score, the less of a risk your bank thinks you are.